MTAS101/POS-Awesome-V15/README.md

 1. cd apps/posawesome
 2. git pull
-3. cd frontend && yarn install && yarn build
+3. yarn build
 4. cd ../..
 5. bench build --app posawesome
 6. bench --site your.site migrate
    - If the build exits with code 143, verify that your system has enough RAM or swap space.
    - You can also try building the app in smaller parts to reduce memory usage.
-   - If the POS page loads blank, rebuild the frontend assets with `yarn build` inside the `frontend` folder and run `bench build --app posawesome` again.
+   - If the POS page loads blank, rebuild the frontend assets with `yarn build` and run `bench build --app posawesome` again.

 ### Main Features